BibleResearch/bibleresearch.github.io/content/posts/what-makes-an-action-glorifying-to-God.md

 We claim that my secular work can be just as glorifying to God as pastoral work... how and why?

 When pastors and ministers start talking about how and why an action glorifies God, things get really confusing (especially with the examples they give).
 Is an action only glorifying to God if I do something 'churchy' or 'spiritual' or 'sacred' (e.g. I'm not glorifying God if I write software for a secular company, but I am if I write software to help me study the bible).
 Is it only glorifying to God if my motives are good?
 Is it only glorifying to God if I'm listening to a sermon/'churchy' songs while doing my work?
-Is it only glorifying to God if I'm thanking God and thinking about Him while doing my work?
+Is it only glorifying to God if I'm thanking God and thinking about Him continually while doing my work?
 Are sacred and secular actions *inherently*, equally glorifying to God?

 ## Examples